GoogleChrome/web.dev/src/site/content/en/blog/covid19/index.md

 ### SEO {: #seo }

 People are looking for critical health- and job-related information.
-It’s important to ensure that your sites are discoverable by all search engines.
+It's important to ensure that your sites are discoverable by all search engines.
 Follow the official blogs of search engines for guidance and updates:
 [Google](https://webmasters.googleblog.com/),